Fonemine/documentation/cpq_admin.md

 The grammar for formula is as follows.
 This grammar is written in [Augmented Backus-Naur Form](https://en.wikipedia.org/wiki/Augmented_Backus%E2%80%93Naur_form).

+Note: the description below may periodically be out of date.
+However, you can always find the latest version of the expressions syntax in the design document [Expressions: Usage in Low Code Application Development](https://docs.mobileforcesoftware.com/expressions.html)

 ```abnf
 formula              =  "=" expression